Abdullah-Nawaz-Git/pedagogical-chunking-rag/README.md

 `ragkit` is a small toolkit for reproducing and comparing three RAG ingestion pipelines over Arabic high-school mathematics PDFs:

-- `proposed`: Gemini structured extraction + pedagogical chunking
+- `proposed`: VLM structured extraction + pedagogical chunking
 - `b1`: Tesseract OCR + fixed-window chunking
-- `b2`: Gemini structured extraction + fixed-window chunking
+- `b2`: VLM structured extraction + fixed-window chunking

 The code keeps rendering, embedding, and Pinecone upsert logic shared so the experiments differ only in the variables under study.